 The Senior Seminar is designed to permit students to integrate elements of previous course-work into a step-by-step development and completion of a senior research project.
 It will involve discussing the common history topic for the semester, and researching, writing, completing and presenting a research paper on a topic developed during the Fall semester.
 The seminar will require application of historical methods by discussion, extensive reading, and writing.
 One seminar is given each term; no more than two seminars are to be counted for major credit.

-Elective history courses 18 hours
+Elective history courses 18 credits